openepics/discs-ccdb/README.txt

-The Controls Configuration Database (CCDB) enables the collection, storage, and distribution of (static) controls configuration data needed to install, commission and operate the European Spallation Source (ESS) control system.
+﻿The Central Configuration System (CCDB) is a tool to manage the configuration of an accelerator facility.

-More specifically, the CCDB manages the information of thousands of (physical and logical) devices such as cameras, PLCs, IOCs, racks, crates, etc…, that will be in operation at ESS by defining their properties and relationships between these from the control system perspective.
+More specifically, the CCDB manages the information of thousands of (physical and logical) devices such as magnets, cavities, BPMs, cameras, PLCs, IOCs, racks, crates, etc…, by defining their properties, and relationships among the devices.

-This information is then consumed both by end-users and other ICS applications (e.g. Cable Database, IOC Factory, Csentry) to enable these to successfully perform their domain specific businesses.
+This information is then consumed both by end-users and other applications (e.g. Cable Database, IOC Factory, Csentry) to enable them to successfully perform their domain specific businesses.